Install and configure a LAMP stack

 📘

 Whenever prompted to verify an install step, press y followed by Enter to confirm.
 You may also see the Package confirmation screen asking which services should be restarted.
-Just press Enter to select the defaults.
+Press Enter to select the defaults.

 sudo apt update && sudo apt upgrade